What Happens If You Drive Without Insurance?

 • What happens if you drive without insurance?

-Penalties typically include fines, license or registration suspension, and an SR-22 filing requirement.
+Penalties typically include fines, license or registration suspension, an SR-22 filing requirement, and even jail time in some states.
 Getting in an accident without insurance can lead to far more serious legal and financial consequences.

 • How long does an uninsured driving conviction stay on your record?